Harasgna, California

 Harasgna is a former Tongva-Gabrieleño Native American settlement in Los Angeles County, California.
-Its precise location is unknown.

 It was listed as one of twenty seven rancherias, as the Spanish referred to them, or villages in the records of Mission San Gabriel, along with numerous other villages, alphabetically between Hahamongna and Houtgna.

-According to one source, Hubert Howe Bancroft, the name referred to San Clemente Island, rather than a village.
-An essay by Gustav Eisen in 1915 wrote, "the Indians on the island were known as 'Kinkapar' and the island itself as Harasgna."
+Quoting Reid, an earlier writer, Hubert Howe Bancroft records the name of San Clemente Island as Harasgna and the inhabitants as "Kinkipar."
+Gustav Eisen wrote in 1915, "the Indians on the island were known as 'Kinkapar' and the island itself as Harasgna."